vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 tools, it is difficult to properly debug and solve issues on when something inevitably breaks in the process.

+This document is the work of Stefan Bader and Andrea Righi, with collaboration by Kleber Souza and content/editing by Terry Rudd.
+Any of us can be contacted regarding issues or additional suggested content contribution but all Kernel engineers should feel free to make change/update this document in kteam-tools.

+## Setup

-### Initialize chroot environment
+### Initialize chroot environment - `cranky chroot`

 Make sure you have a proper chroot environment for the release and the kernel that you are going to build.

 Example:
 ```
-cranky chroot run xenial:linux-oracle -- cat /etc/debian_chroot
+cranky chroot run xenial:linux -- cat /etc/debian_chroot
 ```

 If you get something like `xenial-amd64` the chroot environment is correctly initialized.

-Otherwise, if get an error, you need to initialize the chroot environment to properly build the kernel.
+Otherwise, if you get an error, you need to initialize the chroot environment to properly build the kernel.
 In this case use `cranky chroot` to create the chroot environment for the kernel to build (as documented in "cranky-env-conf.md").

 Example:
 ```
-cranky chroot create-base xenial:linux-oracle
+cranky chroot create-base xenial:linux
-cranky chroot create-session configs xenial:linux-oracle
+cranky chroot create-session configs xenial:linux
 ```

-### chroot section done - ready to crank!
+## Build

-### Clone the kernel repository - `cranky checkout`
+### Clone the kernel repository - `cranky clone`

 Use `cranky clone` to get the kernel that you want to build.